mateuszbuda/mateuszbuda.github.io/resume.md

 			<li>A systematic study of the class imbalance problem in convolutional neural networks.</li>
 			<li>Brain segmentation in magnetic resonance images for prediction of tumor genomics.</li>
 			<li>Classification of brain tumor to molecular subtypes based on magnetic resonance images using transfer learning.</li>
-			<li>Deep learning for detection and risk level stratification of thyroid nodules in ultrasound images with multi-task learning.</li>
+			<li>Deep learning for detection, segmentation, and risk level stratification of thyroid nodules in ultrasound images with multi-task learning.</li>
 			<li>Applications of genetic algorithms to optimization of a system for risk stratification of thyroid nodules based on ultrasound imaging features.</li>
-			<li>Segmentation of objects in ultrasound images using approximate ground truth.</li>
 			<li>Detection of cancer in 3D digital breast tomosynthesis volumes using eye tracking data.</li>
+			<li>Recruiting and supervising undergraduate students and preparing teaching materials.</li>
 		</ul>
 	</p>